Krazete/sgm/README.md

 * upgrade and sell costs
 * information about whether a move is a throw, grab, or projectile

-## Catalyst Gallery

-The [Catalyst Gallery](https://sgm.netlify.com/catalysts) features all catalysts available in the game.
-It can be filtered, sorted, and searched through much like the fighter gallery and includes one level setting.

-This gallery still lacks the following features:

-* existence

 ## Versions

-Each branch of this repository contains a different version of this gallery.
+Each tag in this repository marks a different version of this gallery.

 * v0 (First Draft): The gallery is initialized with information taken from [the forums](https://forum.skullgirlsmobile.com/) and portraits incompletely processed from screenshots.